 The 250 MOA outer ring represents the position of the chevron tip when the optic is slightly off center.
 At an average arm length pistol sight picture, the outer ring guides the shooter's eye to re-center the reticle.

-In another word, it eliminates the searching problem when the shooter loses the center dot on a micro pistol red dot.
-It also helps with one handed shooter to acquire the dot much better.
+In other words, it eliminates the searching problem when the shooter loses the center dot on a micro pistol red dot.
+It also helps with faster sight acquisition.

 Note: the user can also turn off the 250 MOA ring simply by holding the "-" for 3 seconds.